MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-whatsnew.md

 **What's new**

 - Added an option to [configure file hash computation](linux-preferences.md#configure-file-hash-computation-feature)
-- From this build onwards, the product will have the new anti-malware engine by default
+- From this build onwards, the product has the new anti-malware engine by default
 - Performance improvements for file copy operations
 - Bug fixes
 </br>